Geely EX2

-The Geely Xingyuan (吉利星愿 (wish upon a star)) is a battery electric subcompact hatchback manufactured by Geely Auto.
+The Geely EX2, or the Geely Xingyuan in China (吉利星愿 (wish upon a star)) is a battery electric subcompact hatchback manufactured by Geely Auto.
 It was introduced in September 2024, occupying the A0-class or equivalent to global B-segment.

 In China, the Xingyuan is badged with a "Geome" logo from the automaker's Geely Geometry brand, but it is branded as "Geely" and marketed through Geely Galaxy's Star Network dealerships.
-Outside China, the model is marketed as the Geely EX2.
+Outside China, the model is marketed as the Geely EX2, the Geely E2 (European Union, South Africa), and the Proton eMas 5 (Malaysia).